Handheld PC: History and definitions

-Microsoft's Handheld PC standard
+Microsoft Handheld PC

-The Handheld PC (with capital "H") or H/PC for short was the official name of a hardware design for personal digital assistant (PDA) devices running Windows CE.
-The intent of Windows CE was to provide an environment for applications compatible with the Microsoft Windows operating system, on processors better suited to low-power operation in a portable device.
+The Handheld PC (H/PC) is a class of portable computers running Windows CE created and marketed by Microsoft.
+Introduced in 1996, the intent of Windows CE was to provide an environment for applications compatible with the Microsoft Windows operating system, on processors better suited to low-power operation in a portable device.
+These devices could run on the SH-3, MIPS, and later ARM processor architectures.

 It provides the appointment calendar functions usual for any PDA.
 Microsoft was wary of using the term "PDA" for the Handheld PC.
 Instead, Microsoft marketed this type of device as a "PC companion".
+Its main competitor in the field was Psion with their Series 3 and Series 5.